dec0dOS/zero-ui/README.md

 [![GitHub issues open](https://img.shields.io/github/issues/dec0dOS/zero-ui.svg?maxAge=2592000)](https://github.com/dec0dOS/zero-ui/issues)

+Please try to create bug reports that are:

+- _Reproducible._ Include steps to reproduce the problem.
+- _Specific._ Include as much detail as possible: which version, what environment, etc.
+- _Unique._ Do not duplicate existing opened issues.
+- _Scoped to a Single Bug._ One bug per report.

 ## Contributing

 Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are **greatly appreciated**.